catherinetaylor2/Shadow_Puppet_Real-time/README.md

 # Shadow Puppet Real-time

-Using openGL and integral images to produce virtual shadow puppets in real-time as part of my EngD dissertation.
+Using OpenGL and summed area tables to produce virtual shadow puppets in real-time as part of my EngD dissertation.

 ![gitimages](https://user-images.githubusercontent.com/25514442/29090356-3a4a63ae-7c77-11e7-910b-283dbf2e6e5d.png)